Page generated from: QuickStart_v4.4.md

 No escaping needed!

-Text blocks:
+Text groups:

-If your data contains a pipe | just escape it with backslash:
+If your data contains a pipe |, just add a backslash: \|

 [DATA]